A Bayesian Approach for De-duplication in the Presence of Relational Data: Introduction

 \section{Introduction}

 In database management, record de-duplication aims to identify multiple records that correspond to the same individual.
 This process can be treated as a clustering problem, in which each latent entity is associated with one or more noisy database records.
 From a model-based perspective, popular choices for clustering include finite mixture models and Dirichlet/Pitman-Yor process mixture models (\citealp{muller-2013}, \citealp{casella-2014}, \citealp{miller-2016-mixture}).
-Although these alternatives have proven to be successful in all sorts of applications, they are quite not realistic for de-duplication problems.
+Although these alternatives have proven to be successful in all sorts of applications, they are not realistic for de-duplication problems.

+Some approaches for de-duplication have been considered during the past few years. \cite{domingos-2004} treat the problem of de-duplication within one file through an uni-partite graph, allowing information to propagate from one candidate match to another via the attributes they have in common. \citet{sadinle-2013} and \citet{sadinle-2014} look for duplicate records partitioning the data file into groups of coreferent records.
+They present an approach that targets this partition of the file as the parameter of interest, thereby ensuring transitive decisions.
+The work of \citet{steorts2015entity} and \cite{steorts2016bayesian} also permit de-duplication while handling multiple files simultaneously.
+Other recent contributions in this area that have proven to be very useful are \cite{enamorado2020probabilistic}, \cite{tancredi2020unified}, \cite{marchant2021d}, and \cite{aleshinguendel2021multifile}.

 Unlike models exhibiting infinitely exchangeable clustering features, models specifically conceived for entity resolution (ER) need to generate small clusters with a minor number of records, no matter how large the database is.
-Specifically, we require clusters whose sizes grow sublinearly with the total number of records in order to accurately identify the latent entity underlying each observed record (\citealp{miller-2015}, \citealp{betancourt-2016}).
+Specifically, we require clusters whose sizes grow sublinearly with the total number of records in order to accurately identify the latent entity underlying each observed record (\citealp{miller-2015}, \citealp{betancourt-2016}, \citealp{betancourt2020random}, \citealp{betancourt2020prior}).

-On the other hand, findings in \cite{sosa2017latent} show that network data can substantially improve merging online social networks (OSNs).
+On the other hand, findings in \cite{sosa2018record} show that network data can substantially improve merging online social networks (OSNs).
 Hence, it make sense that network data can be also useful in other ER tasks such as de-duplication.
 This might be useful, for example, in identifying covert users in a social network, which might have multiple profiles linking to the same groups of individuals.
+Thus, our goal in this manuscript is three-fold.
+First, we extend the model in \cite{sosa2018record} from OSNs matching to handle de-duplication tasks.
+Second, we examine a range of priors on the linkage structure (cluster assignments), and then assess their influence on the posterior linkage.
+And finally, we also explore stochastic gradient Hamiltonian Monte Carlo methods \citep{chen-2014} as a faster way to obtain samples from the posterior distribution for network parameters.